brybarrett/Harry-Yates/README.md

 British Web Developer focused on TypeScript, React, and Three.js.

 <!-- WEATHER_START -->
-Based in Stockholm, where the temperature is 17°C, right now A clear sky today, like the weather's decided to take a holiday.
-Don't worry, chaos will resume shortly.
+Based in Stockholm, where the temperature is 17°C, right now there are just a few clouds ambling aimlessly, perhaps contemplating their ephemeral existence.
 <!-- WEATHER_END -->

 <p align="left">